ThinkDataEd/curriculum/docs/unit3/lesson20.md

     100. We have been talking about data for a few months now.
 How would you respond if someone asked you, “What are data?” <span style="color:grey">***Answers will vary by class.***</span>

-    100. What are some ways that we have stored data? <span style="color:grey">***Data frames in R, Excel spreadsheets, .csv files.***</span>
+    100. What are some ways that we have stored data? <span style="color:grey">***Possible answers are data frames in R, Excel spreadsheets, .csv files.***</span>

 5. Explain that one of the main ways data are distributed is through the Internet.
 Storing and sharing